 The American health care industry faces more challenges than ever, due to a number of significant factors:

-· The net effect of the health care act passed in 2010 remains to be seen.
-However, one of the most dramatic results to date is consolidation within the hospital industry, with mergers creating massive organizations that in many cases have dominant market share in major cities.
+· One of the most dramatic results of the Affordable Care act of 2010 has been consolidation within the hospital industry, with mergers creating massive organizations that in many cases have dominant, regional or city-wide market share.
 A similar effect has been a migration of physicians leaving private practice or small clinics in order to join giant physician practice groups or the staffs of hospitals.
-Physicians are concerned about their ability to meet increased regulatory scrutiny, successfully deploy electronic health records and earn the incomes that they desire.
+Independent physicians are concerned about their ability to meet increased regulatory scrutiny, successfully deploy electronic health records and earn the incomes that they desire.
 Many older physicians state that they will simply retire earlier than they had planned.

 · The U.S. population is aging rapidly.
 At the same time, the life expectancy of seniors is extending.
 Senior citizens will place a significant strain on the health care system in coming years.
 America’s 75 million surviving Baby Boomers began turning 65 in 2011.

 · The future obligations of Medicare and Medicaid are enough to cause vast problems for federal and state budgets for decades to come.
 The number of seniors covered by Medicare will continue to grow at an exceedingly high rate, from 47.4 million people in 2010 to 82 million in 2030.